Cyberphinx/dotfiles/README.md

 ### zellij

-- version: 0.40 Terminal multiplexer that is performant and user friendly
+- version: 0.40 Terminal multiplexer that is performant and user-friendly

 ### bashrc